 5. Add in heavy cream and mix with hands.

 6. Chop dill and sprinkle in.
 Mix with hands.

 7. Cover the bowl in plastic wrap and chill for 2 hours.
 Enjoy the same day!

 *Yields 4 cups

 *When cutting the cucumbers, try to slice them as thinly as possible.

 *10% vinegar may be difficult to find outside of a European grocery store.
 Traditional 5% vinegar works fine too!

 Amount Per Serving Calories 82Total Fat 4.5gSaturated Fat 2.7gSodium 303mgCarbohydrates 10.5gFiber 1.5gSugar 5gProtein 2g

-Please note that nutrition information is a computer generated estimate and should not be interpreted as a dietitian's advice.
+Please note that nutrition information is a computer-generated estimate and should not be interpreted as a registered dietitian's advice.
 Nutrition facts calculations vary based on brands, products, and serving sizes.